Azharul122/task-management-backend/README.md

 ```

 3. MongoDB URI Configuration:
-Create a .env file in the root directory and add your Firebase sensitive documents:
+Create a .env file in the root directory and add your MongoDB sensitive documents:
 ```bash
 DB_USER=your_mongodb_database_user
 DB_KEY=your_mongodb_database_password